 Students must complete their practicum experience in an approved and/or affiliated practicum site.
 Practicum site eligibility requirements:

 To learn more about the program's expectations for students and sites/supervisors during the practicum experience and completion of the capstone project we invite you to view the supervision training video posted below.
-Starting January 2024, all site supervisors working with our students will be required to complete the supervision training.
+Starting January 2024, all site supervisors working with our students will be required to complete the BAMS supervision training (this is not the same as the BACB required supervision training).
 The training requires viewing the posted video below and responding to questions that accompany the training with 100% accuracy.
 We offer free CEUs to all supervisors who complete this training.
-Please email behavior@fiu.edu if you wish to complete this training to be eligible to supervise our students AND earn free CEUs.
+Please email behavior@fiu.edu if you wish to complete this training to be eligible to supervise our students.

 .